ckeditor/ckeditor5/docs/features/index.md

 ## CKEditor 5 WYSIWYG editor features and functions

 CKEditor 5 features cover several functional areas of application and use.
+Listed below are some of the most useful ones.

 <info-box>
 	Use the <span class="navigation-hint_desktop">**navigation tree on the left**</span><span class="navigation-hint_mobile">**main menu button in the upper-left corner**</span> to navigate through selected CKEditor 5 features.